Agrotis cinerea

 The yellowish-white egg has an indistinctly ribbed surface.
-Adult caterpillars are mostly earth-grey and thus well adapted to their surroundings.
-They have some indistinct, dark lines and stripes on the dorsum and sides.
-Black point warts stand out more intensely.
+Adult caterpillars are mostly earth-grey and are well-adapted to their surroundings.
+They have indistinct, dark lines and stripes on the dorsum and sides.
+Black point warts stand out.
 The reddish-brown pupa is characterized by a comb-like cremaster with two short thorns.
 The larvae feed on the roots and leaves of low-growing herbaceous plants and grasses, including Thymus praecox, Stellaria media, Medicago sativa, Rumex and Taraxacum.